MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Zigbee-Hands-on-Using-Event.md

 -   The 4th thing to do is to make the Switch to be able to store any custom data in its flash by using Non-volatile memory.

 ## 1.2.
 Purpose
-In the previous hand-on “Forming and Joining” and “Sending OnOff Command”, we learned how to form a basic centralized Zigbee network and join the network, and how to send onoff command from the Switch node to the Light node in the Zigbee mesh network.
+In the previous hands-on “Forming and Joining” and “Sending OnOff Command”, we learned how to form a basic centralized Zigbee network and join the network, and how to send on-off command from the Switch node to the Light node in the Zigbee mesh network.
 In this hands-on, we provide step-by-step instructions to demonstrate how to use the Zigbee Stack event mechanism to schedule events on the Switch node.
 The figure below illustrates the working flow of this hands-on.